 I picked up some potato gnocchi and parmesan rinds at Lotsa Pasta, our local gourmet goods shop.
-I sauteed the mushrooms in garlic and butter and then simmered the mixture with the parmesan rinds and vegetable broth until the mixture was golden and the fragrance was heavenly.
+I sautéed the mushrooms in garlic and butter and then simmered the mixture with the Parmesan rinds and vegetable broth until the mixture was golden and the fragrance was heavenly.
 My family loved this dish and it really elevated a weeknight dinner.

 Serving Size: Serves 4

-1 pound assorted mushrooms
+1 pound of assorted mushrooms

-2 pounds potato gnocchi
+2 pounds of potato gnocchi

-3 parmesan rinds
+3 Parmesan rinds

 3 cloves of garlic, minced

 3 tablespoons of butter